Bees and wasps of the family Sphecidae (sand wasps, mud daubers, and other thread-waisted wasps) belong to the Super-family Apoidea.

 Honey bee colonies have one queen, the rest of the hive are female worker bees, with a couple hundred male drones during spring and summer, these drones are expelled from the hive in winter when food becomes scarce.
 Honey bees (workers) are between 3/8 inch to 3/4 of an inch in length, and have a life span up to five years.

-There are five species of Bumble bees present in Florida, pictured above is Bombus impatiens, the common eastern bumble bee.
+Another common bee is the Bumble bee, there are five species of Bumble bees present in Florida, pictured above is Bombus impatiens, the common Eastern bumble bee.
 This species can be found from Maine to Florida along the east coast of the U.S. and westward to Ohio.

-Bumble bees are social bees and have annual nests usually containing three to five hundred individuals, the worker bees develop earliest followed by males and then new queens toward the end of summer.
+Bumble bees are social bees and have annual nests consisting of up to five hundred individuals, the worker bees develop earliest followed by males and then new queens toward the end of summer.
 In fall all of them except for the new queens die off, these queens hibernate over winter emerging the following spring to find a suitable site to begin their new colonies.

 Bumble bees in general are excellent pollinators and have been introduced to western portions of the U.S. and apparently overseas as well.